mythaxis/mythaxis.github.io/content/issue-32/UpAndDown.md

 “Do you see this crystal?” he said.
 “It is a structure most miraculous—every atom of it perfectly aligned.
 It is always in the most sublime stasis.
 Yet there is power, even one might say *life*, within it.”

 I had considered such trifles beneath me, had always scoffed those I saw molesting some stone or other, cooing at a collection of trinkets, scrutinizing tea leaves.
 A potion had been my desire, but now I found myself entranced.
-Maybe there was something to this crystal.I would have to possess it.
+Maybe there was something to this crystal.
+I would have to possess it.

 “Yes,” I said, egging myself on.
 “I can see how that might be soothing, or steadying, to hang something like that against my chest.”
 I stood up, knocking over a distressed lamp that crashed angrily to the floor.
 “How much for the necklace?”